 Consulting Services are offered in cooperation with the Organization Development Center.
 Services are provided to organizations, institutions, and agencies needing professional assistance in the accomplishment of their mission.

 All programming and services offered through CE are self-supporting and thus are not state-funded.
-For more information about our programs, contact the CE at (509) 963-1504 or visit our WEB page at http://www.cwuce.org.
+For more information about our programs, contact the CE at (509) 963-1504.

 Deciding where to go to college, figuring out how to pay for it, and completing all the necessary forms is complicated.
-The CWU-EOC is set up to help students gather the necessary information to make good decisions about their future educational plans, think clearly through the available options, and ensure that they receive all the financial aid which they are entitled.
-The CWU-EOC is available principally to serve low-income adults who are the first in their family to attend college.
+The CWU-EOC is set up to help students gather the necessary information to make good decisions about their future educational plans, think clearly through the available options.
+The CWU-EOC is available principally to serve low-income adults who are the first in their family to attend college work through the admission process.
 For further information call (509) 574-6895.